taufik-nurrohman/markdown/README.md

     </table>

  1. A list item continuation of **type “A”** list block can only use the current character or the next character after it.
-After the character “Z”, the list continues with “AA”, “AB”, “AC”, and so on.
+After the character “Z”, the list continues with “AA”, “AB”, “AC”, and so on:

     <table>
     <thead>